50 Reasons to Be Thankful This Thanksgiving

 Warm drink weather

 Fall means cooler temps which, of course, means steamy mugs of deliciousness.
 See you later, smoothies!
 It’s time for pumpkin spice lattes, hot toddies, spiced ciders, mulled wines, and hot chocolates.
 Wrap your hands around the cup, inhale the spicy aromas, and enjoy the feeling of getting warm from the inside out.
-Make sure you’re using our best hot chocolate hacks to get the most out of your drink.
+Here’s what your favorite Thanksgiving dish says about you.

 Children’s gratitude lists

 September 21 may be the official first day of fall, but it’s really not until Thanksgiving that you start to feel the longer nights and shorter days.
 Summer nights, with their barbecues and night games, may get all the glory (and country songs), but fall nights can be just as fun.
 Pop some popcorn, pull out a board game or puzzle, turn on a favorite movie, and enjoy the cozy feeling of being snuggled up together.
-(This is the secret to amazing homemade popcorn.)
+Here are the 10 best Thanksgiving games for kids.

 Your best friend